comoestassergio/react-3d-test/README.md

-# Landing with 3D Graphics
+# Landing Page with 3D Graphics

 A little experiment where I tried integrating my spline 3D model into a react app.